quocbaobui/finance_download/README.md

 - `-t, --today`: Download and process for the last weekday.
 - `-a, --auto`: Auto-download from base date (2025-03-14) to the last weekday.

-Currently: Downloads WEBPXTICK_DT.zip, unzips, and uploads extracted CSV files to GCS.
+Currently: Downloads WEBPXTICK_DT.zip, unzips, compresses CSV files to ZSTD, and uploads to GCS.

 #### Examples